PaoloRibeca/BiOCamLib/README.md

 ### Manual install

-Alternatively, you can install `Octopus`, `Parallel`, and `FASTools` manually by cloning and compiling the BiOCamLib sources.
+Alternatively, you can install `RC`, `Octopus`, `Parallel`, and `FASTools` manually by cloning and compiling the BiOCamLib sources.
 You'll need an up-to-date distribution of the OCaml compiler and the [Dune package manager](https://github.com/ocaml/dune) for that.
 Both can be installed through [OPAM](https://opam.ocaml.org/), the official OCaml distribution system.
 Once you have a working OPAM distribution you'll also have a working OCaml compiler, and Dune can be installed with the command
 ```bash
 $ opam install dune
 ```